Process chain for the production of highly complex turbine parts

 This is where we develop additive manufacturing processes such as Selective Laser Melting (SLM): Metallic and ceramic components respectively tools are produced by using SLM as a rapid prototyping and rapid manufacturing process.

-The work of the alliance institutes includes process engineering, physical and material science basics, modelling to support and optimize process development and the development of components for beam guidance and shaping, for powder feed and for process monitoring and control.
+The work of the institutes of the competence field includes process engineering, physical and material science basics, modelling to support and optimize process development and the development of components for beam guidance and shaping, for powder feed and for process monitoring and control.
 In addition, complete pilot plants are developed and installed.

 The sole introduction of additive manufacturing technology into production is no longer enough.
 Rather, it requires a comprehensive implementation of additive logic in the entire production chain - from pre-planning and design through to further development and adaptation of systems and materials.
 The tasks are manifold and complex.

 In addition to the core process of printing, the additive processes in production require the integration of upstream and downstream steps.
 These often include automated handling of materials and components, cleaning and quality control, for example using image processing systems.
 Process reliability and process reproducibility are central criteria in the development of new applications.